 Software running on a multi-CPU machine can place data needed by a CPU within its NUMA node, increasing memory throughput.
 For more information about NUMA, see Non Uniform Memory Access on Wikipedia.

-The TPU v4 runtime is not natively NUMA-aware.
-However, you can take advantage of NUMA-locality benefits by binding your training script to NUMA Node 0.
+You can take advantage of NUMA-locality benefits by binding your training script to NUMA Node 0.

 To enable NUMA node binding: